 PPS pays a set amount for contributed shares, regardless if the pool finds any blocks.
 Pools operating PPS do not share transaction fees with miners.
 Whilst PPS safeguards miners against zero earnings, it is risky for pools.
 If a pool running PPS finds many blocks they reap the profits.
 If they find very little blocks they may run into debt paying miners their usual shares.

 FPPS, or PPS+, splits both block rewards and transactions fees amongst miners based on shares.
-When the BTC network experiences congestion, transaction charges skyrocket.
-Thus, miner revenue from transaction fees, which can be up to 20% of profits, can offset pool fees.
+When the BTC network experiences congestion, transaction charges can skyrocket.
+Thus, miner revenue from transaction fees can be up to 20% of profits and offset pool fees.

 PPLNS is a bit more risky as it only pays clients for blocks found.
 Miners gain compensation for their valid shares back in time, plus transaction fees.
 If workers disconnect during this time window they lose rights to the next payout.
 Therefore, payments are no guarantee, but earnings in the long-term could be greater than with PPS.

 Crypto-miners place their gear around the globe.
-But the majority of mines are in China.
-This is because hardware manufacturing and supply chains are located there.
-By hosting in Asia the miner cuts down on lead times and import costs, quickening ROI.
-Other popular destinations include North America, Europe, and Russia (TokenInsight).
+But the majority of mines were in China until the 2021 bans.
+This is because hardware manufacturing and supply chains were located there.
+By hosting in Asia the miner cut down on lead times and import costs, quickening ROI.
+Other popular destinations include North America, Europe, and Russia.

 Environmental disasters also play a role when choosing a sustainable hosting environment.
 Floods, earthquakes, land slides, as well as regional policies may jeopardize safety.
 So-called force majeure clauses free mines from obligation when such extraordinary events occur.